ConfederacyOfGaia/Gaia/zephyrlands.md

 ## History

 From time immemorial, Zephyrans lived peacefully on their land, and developed an advanced civilization.
-Then, a hundred years ago, a wave of devastation crashed over the land:  Orcs came from the mountains in the east, crushing everything in their path, and driving the gnomes of the eastern hills towards the sea.
-The orcs destroyed the great cities of the Zephyrlands, leaving broken masonry and burnt husks in their path.
+Then, a hundred years ago, a wave of devastation crashed over the land:  Orcs came from the mountains in the east, crushing everything in their path, driving the gnomes of the eastern hills towards the sea, and toppling the Zephyran empire.
+The orcs destroyed the great cities and, leaving broken masonry and burnt husks in their path.

-The Zephyrans slowly rebuilt from those ashes, and coalesced into several kingdoms:  Vell, Kylf, and the Confederacy of Gaia.
+The Zephyrans slowly rebuilt from those ashes, and coalesced into several kingdoms:  Vella, Kylf, and the Confederacy of Gaia.
 In the decades since the Great Devastation, these kingdoms have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional goblinoid raid.
 The gnomish refugees made their homes in kingdoms, mainly Gaia and Kylf, and have been an integral part of the fabric of Zephyran life.
+The orcs have not returned, but the kingdoms live in fear of the day they do.

-The after effects of the Great Devastation are felt everywhere, from the ruins of cities to the yearly Rememberence Day that every village maintains, commemorating the day their village was overrun by the orc horde.
+The after effects of the Great Devastation are still felt everywhere, from the ruins of cities to the yearly Rememberence Day that every town and village maintains, commemorating the day they were overrun by the orc horde.

-## Geography and Climate
+## Geography

-The Confederacy of Gaia is situated on a wooded, hilly plain, bordered on the west by an ocean, to the north by a frozen tundra, to the east by immense mountains, and to the south by endless desert.
-The northern tundra is frozen and inhospitible, while the eastern mountains are tall and craggy.
-The foothills of the eastern mountains are the traditional home of the gnomes.
+The Zephyrlands cover a vast amount of land.
+They are bordered on the west by an ocean, to the north by frozen, inhospitible tundra, to the east by immense, craggy mountains, and to the south by endless desert.
+There a smaller mountain range that runs through the center of the continent to the sea, and an inland sea in north central.

-The main playing area is blessed with moderate temperatures.
-Because it is surrounded by mountains, the winds off the oceans result in many rainy days per year, so the coastal plains will tend to be be lush and wet.
-During the summer, the temperatures will fluctuate from about 60 to 90, and during the winter from 30 to 60, with spring and fall in the 45 to 75 range.
-The northern mountains will be very cold (colder by ~30 at any given time of year), the southern mountains will be hot (warmer by ~20), and the eastern hills will be the same temperature ranges as the main plains but even rainier.
-The mountains are much less rainy than the plains, and the precipitation in the north is snow or sleet more often than rain, especially in the winter.
+Distances in the Zephyrlands are measured in *wheels*: 1 wheel is the distance a horse-drawn wagon can travel in a day, and is roughly 20 Earth miles.
+From north to south, the Zephyrlands measure about 50 wheels (1000 miles), and 25 from East to West (500 miles).

 ## Culture